qcc4cp/qcc/README.md

 import libxgates as xgates
 ```

-Additionally, to enable Python to find this file, make sure to include in `PYTHONPATH` the
+Additionally, to enable Python to find the extension module, make sure
-directory where the generated `xgates.so` or `libxgates.so` is being generated.
-For
+to include in `PYTHONPATH` the directory where the generated
-example:
+`xgates.so` or `libxgates.so` is being generated.
+For example:

 ```
 export PYTHONPATH=$PYTHONPATH:/home/usrname/qcc/blaze-bin/src/lib